Time and time again we’ve seen public companies grow themselves out of business and one would wonder: Where was their board?

 A strong enterprise risk management program should identify these risks, measure them compared to the board’s risk appetite level and have action plans for those risks that are above the board’s risk threshold.

 These risks should be reviewed on a regular basis, and for growing companies, I believe a best practice is quarterly.

 Investors are tracking how the company is doing compared to benchmarks and management and the board should be tracking this too.

 I recommend a quarterly comparison of key financial metrics to the benchmarks.
 And if you’re not tracking benchmarks, you need to get on that right away.
 There are many sources of benchmark statistics, even for private companies.
 As mentioned earlier, the CFO is typically the position on the management team tasked with performing these analyses.
-If he isn’t doing it now, he needs to be.
+If this person isn’t doing it now, they need to be.

 The benchmarks to track will vary but should include return on equity, profitability (both gross profit and net profit margins) and liquidity metrics.
 Other benchmarks may include employee turnover rates, customer retention, etc.